 Successional Habitats

 This is the process of the progressive habitat changes that take place after a fire, flood, storm or logging operation removes the tree canopy.
-Pioneer species such as small herbaceous plants and grasses regrow from the roots or sprout from seeds, they produce flowers and fruit relativly quickly and begin the process.
-Fast growing subshrubs and shrubs also begin growing back, many plants have evolved with the abilility to sprout quickly from the roots safely stored underground.
+Pioneer species such as small herbaceous plants and grasses regrow from the roots or sprout from seeds, they produce flowers and fruit relatively quickly and begin the process.
+Fast growing sub-shrubs and shrubs also begin growing back, many plants have evolved with the ability to sprout quickly from the roots safely stored underground.

-The plants themselves, as well as flowers, fruit and seeds from them provide food for pollinating insects like bees, wasps and butterflies, Gopher tortise, birds, small rodents drop seeds and contribute to the process, other small animals soon take up residence, in turn attracting larger predatory species, as tree seedlings regrow and mature the process is completed with a mature eco-system once again.
-Frequent fires interrupt this process of regrowth, thus preventing a tree canopy from forming and turning a Dry Prairie or Scrub habitat in a forest.
+The plants themselves, as well as flowers, fruit and seeds from them provide food for pollinating insects like bees, wasps and butterflies, Gopher tortoise, birds, small rodents drop seeds and contribute to the process, other small animals soon take up residence, in turn attracting larger predatory species, as tree seedlings regrow and mature the process is completed with a mature ecosystem once again.
+Frequent fires interrupt this process of re-growth and prevents a mature tree canopy from forming.

 Dry Prairie